 C. Helps leverage cost-effective resources

-As resources are expensive investments, creating the most appropriate team to prevent project budget overruns ensures profitability.
+As resources are expensive investments, creating the most appropriate team allows the matrix organization to prevent project budget overruns and ensures profitability.

 A matrix organizational structure enables resource managers to go beyond regional boundaries and leverage cost-effective resources.